-The NDB parameter module NDBPARM contains the macro NDBPRM with parameters specific to the Natural interface to DB2.
+The Natural for DB2 parameter module NDBPARM contains the macro NDBPRM with parameters specific to Natural for DB2.

 You can generally use the default values for all parameters.
 Modify only the values of the parameters whose default values do not suit your requirements.